vamshikallem/Data606_CapstoneProject/README.md

 b.
 Normalization and Estimated weighted moving average to smoothen and filter downsampled signal.

 c.
 Run the processed signal through different functions from Neurokit.py using CVxOPT method by setting various parameters resulting in Phasic and Tonic components.
-Following Image shows how chnage in event period chnage sthe amplitude of Phasic and Tonic components.
-Though Phasic component is in response to the stimuli, tonic component also exhibits similar chnages in event period chnage.
+Following Image shows how change in event period chnage sthe amplitude of Phasic and Tonic components.
+Though Phasic component is in response to the stimuli, tonic component also exhibits similar changes in event period change.
 ![](Images/Amplitude%20of%20Phasic%20and%20Tonic%20in%20each%20Event%20Period.PNG)

 Feature-Based Learning  (Time Series Analysis):